claudielarouche/claudielarouche/_dev-projects/remaining-work-time-tracker.md

 <!-- ===== Task Planning Section ===== -->
 <div class="task-section">
-  <p id="task-intro"><strong>Step 2</strong>: Enter your planned tasks for today, then click "Start Working".
-Start the task name with "W - " to identify a work task, "H - " to identify a Home task and "M - " to identify a Meeting.</p>
+  <p id="task-intro"><strong>Step 2</strong>: Enter your planned tasks for today, then click "Start Working". </p>

   <textarea
     id="task-input"
-    placeholder="Enter your planned tasks, one per line (use codes like 'H - Task', 'W - Task', 'M - Task')" rows="10"
+    placeholder="Enter your planned tasks, one per line (Start the task name with 'W - ' to identify a work task, 'H - ' to identify a Home task and 'M - ' to identify a Meeting.
+The default task type is 'Work')" rows="10"
   ></textarea>
   <button id="start-working">Start working</button>